poshplum/poshplum/README.md

 You're in control, but you're left having to make all the choices (and components) yourself.

-A Posh Plum makes it all easier.
-Its components provide a responsive web app that "just works" on mobile or desktop browsers, with menu and page-layout components and stylesheets based on Spectre.css.
+Posh Plum's components provide a responsive web app that "just works" on mobile or desktop browsers, with menu and page-layout components and stylesheets based on Spectre.css.